TepeLabs/tepe-app/README.md

 # Tepe app

-The files in this repo can be cloned to run the [electron](https://www.electronjs.org/) app directly.
+We have created a Tepe app that handles all the steps necessary for end-to-end token gating of content.
+With it, you can easily grant someone access to a pdf you've uploaded, and know that only they can decrypt its contents.

 From within the app, you can:
 <ul>
-	<li>Create a new Secret (https://scrt.network/) address on the Pulsar-2 testnet, or import an existing address</li>
+	<li>Open a Tepe channel, which creates a new instantiation of the Tepe contract on the Secret Pulsar-2 testnet</li>
-	<li>Open a Tepe channel</li>
-	<li>Upload content -- of arbitrary filetype -- to IPFS (https://ipfs.tech) be gated by the Tepe channel</li>
+	<li>Upload content -- of arbitrary filetype -- to IPFS (https://ipfs.tech) to be gated by the Tepe channel</li>
-	<li>Mint NFTs and send to other Secret accounts</li>
+	<li>Mint NFTs that grant access to other Secret accounts</li>
-	<li>Download content for channels to which you have access</li>
+	<li>Download and decrypt content for channels to which you have access</li>
 </ul>
-Below we walk through this process step by step.

-## Step by step

-### 1. Install necessary packages with yarn and launch the app
+You have a couple options to try out the app.

+## Run our packaged Windows executable (tepe.exe).

+You have to click past the Windows security screen that pops up (click "Run anyway") because we have not yet invested the several hundred dollars to buy a certificate and become trusted developers.
+Perhaps someday!

+## Compile and run the app from the source code in this repo.

+The files in this repo can be cloned to run the [electron](https://www.electronjs.org/) app directly.

-This app uses [yarn](https://yarnpkg.com/) to manage packages.
+We use [yarn](https://yarnpkg.com/) to manage packages.
 In the directory where you've copied this repo, type the following at the command line

 ```
 yarn install
 yarn electron:serve
 ```

+## How to use the app, step by step

-### 2. Set a password to protect private keys
+### 1. Set a password to protect private keys
-An electron window will open, and the first thing to do is set a password to protect your private key(s).
+Whether you ran the executable or compiled it yourself, an electron window will open and the first thing to do is set a password to protect your private key(s).

 <img src="./website_images/1-set_password.png" width="600"/>